groverkaran/django-comments-tree/docs/tutorial.rst

       moderator.register(Post, PostCommentModerator)

 Be sure that ``PostCommentModerator`` is the only moderation class registered for the ``Post`` model, and be sure as well that the :setting:`MANAGERS` setting contains a valid email address.
-The message sent is based on the ``django_comments_xtd/removal_notification_email.txt`` template, already provided within django-comments-xtd.
+The message sent is based on the ``django_comments_tree/removal_notification_email.txt`` template, already provided within django-comments-tree.
 After these changes flagging a comment with a **Removal suggestion** will trigger a notification by mail.

 Liked it, Disliked it
 ---------------------

-Django-comments-xtd adds two new flags: the **Liked it** and the **Disliked it** flags.
+Django-comments-tree adds two new flags: the **Liked it** and the **Disliked it** flags.

 Unlike the **Removal suggestion** flag, the **Liked it** and **Disliked it** flags are mutually exclusive.
 A user can not like and dislike a comment at the same time.
 Users can like/dislike at any time but only the last action will prevail.